 For this reason, you must use a different Statement to update a cursor (a named ResultSet) from the one used to generate the cursor.

 The names of open cursors must be unique within a Connection.
-For more information about how to use cursors and ResultSets, see SQL and JDBC ResultSet/Cursor mechanisms .

 Nested connections

 SQL statements can include routine invocations.
 If these routines interact with the database, they must use a Connection.